1.2. Datasets included in jMorp

 - Genome Variation

-38KJPN: SNV/INDEL allele and genotype frequency data derived from the short-read whole genome sequencing of over 38,000 Japanese individuals (Tadaka et al. [2])
+54KJPN: SNV/INDEL allele frequency and genotype frequency data obtained from short-read whole genome sequencing of about 54,000 Japanese individuals (Tadaka et al. [2])

-38KJPN-HLA: HLA allele frequency data derived from the short-read whole genome sequencing of over 38,000 Japanese individuals
+54KJPN-HLA: HLA allele frequency data obtained from short-read whole genome sequencing of about 54,000 Japanese individuals

-8.3KJPN-SV: Allele and genotype frequency data of structural variations (SVs) derived from the short-read whole genome sequencing of more than 8,300 Japanese individuals
+8.3KJPN-SV: Allele and genotype frequency data of structural variations obtained from short-read whole genome sequencing of approximately 8,300 Japanese individuals

-JSV1: Allele and genotype frequency data of SVs derived from the long-read whole genome sequencing of 222 Japanese individuals (Otsuki et al. [3])
+JSV1: Allele and genotype frequency data of structural variations obtained from long-read whole genome sequencing of 222 Japanese individuals (Otsuki et al. [3])

 - Methylome